mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 organisation with ranks up to and including a brigadier or general in charge.

-For more about ship’s troops and marines and the kinds of operations they perform, see Boarding Actions on page 125.
+For more about ship's troops and marines and the kinds of operations they perform, see Boarding Actions on page 125.
 Included are recommendations for the types of weapons and armour used.